When we invest in relationships, lives are changed, including our own.

 LifePoint partners with Youth for Christ/Rwanda, a Christian youth movement that reaches young people everywhere, working together with the local church and other partners to raise up lifelong followers of Jesus.
 Through YFC Rwanda, we also sponsor students at the Kigali Christian School, allowing low-income students to receive a quality education.

 Ethiopia, in the Horn of Africa, is a rugged, landlocked country split by the Great Rift Valley.
-With archaeological finds dating back more than 3 million years, it’s a place of ancient culture.
+With archaeological finds dating back more than 3 million years, it’s a place of ancient culture and tradition.